CN7021-Group-Project/E-voting/README.md

-# VoteSecure - Blockchain-Based Electronic Voting System
+# E-Voting - Blockchain-Based Electronic Voting System

 A secure, transparent, and decentralized voting platform built with Node.js, MySQL, and blockchain technology.